mendix/docs/content/refguide/mindsphere/mindsphere-development-considerations.md

     ![Add an icon as CSS](attachments/mindsphere-development-considerations/css-icon.png)

 {{% alert type="info" %}}
-You will not see the icon in Studio Pro when it is in *Edit mode*.
-Switch to *View mode* to confirm that you have selected the correct icon.
+You will not see the icon in Studio Pro when it is in *Structure mode*.
+Switch to *Design mode* to confirm that you have selected the correct icon.

 You can only add one icon per element.
 {{% /alert %}}